 - I support two football (soccer) teams, one Scottish, one English.
 The Scottish team I support is Heart of Midlothian, and the English one is AFC Wimbledon.

 - But coming from the Scottish Borders when it comes to people chasing a modern-day version of a pigs bladder around a muddy field I also like to watch rugby (either code).

 A bit about what to expect in the blog.

-I originally started the blog back in 2010 because I was in favour of changing the way we vote in the United Kingdom to some form of proportional representation.
+I originally started the blog back in 2010 because I was in favour of changing the way we vote in the United Kingdom to some form of proportional representation (I still am, more than ever).
 I thought that my blog posts could be the difference between victory and defeat for the Yes campaign (possibly they were the reason we lost).
 If you are really interested all the posts are still there in the archives.

 In writing those blog posts I discovered something.
 I found the process of writing and researching was an excellent way to work out what I actually thought about something, rather than just going on a gut feeling.
 So I carried on writing the blog after the referendum was over and lost.